Ex-Vice Cop, Wife Masterminded Huge Sex Ring; 49 Arrests: DA

 At the same time, Brown said Paz and his wife allegedly profited from several illegal lottery businesses set up at a deli and beauty salon in Queens.

-The bust, first reported by NBC 4 New York Wednesday, also snared nearly three dozen civilians on various charges.
-The defendants are expected to be arraigned later Thursday; attorney information for the individuals wasn't immediately available.
-Officials for the PBA, DEA and SBA unions representing officers, detectives and sergeants, did not have immediate comment.
+The bust also snared nearly three dozen civilians on various charges.
+The seven active NYPD members all pleaded not guilty at their arraignments Thursday; all of their attorneys declined comment.
+Paz's arraignment was still pending Thursday afternoon, and court officers said the rest of the dozens of arraignments would likely take place through the day Thursday into Friday.

-NYPD Commissioner James O'Neill is expected to address the arrests later in the day.
-A day earlier, he released a statement that said:
+Officials for the PBA, DEA and SBA unions representing officers, detectives and sergeants, did not have immediate comment on the arrests.

-"Today, those who swore an oath and then betrayed it have felt the consequences of that infidelity.
-The people of this Department are rightly held to the highest standard, and should they fail to meet it, the penalty will be swift and severe."
+NYPD Commissioner James O'Neill praised the tipster who came forward and blasted the officers in a statement Thursday afternoon, saying, "Whenever officers betray trust by engaging in criminal behavior, they tarnish the shields they wear.
+The New Yorkers we serve will never tolerate this, and neither will this police department."